UMGZ 20x15x7 [M4] GZ / N38

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Potential hazard associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
-Additionally, small elements of these products have the potential to hinder the diagnostic process after entering the body.
+- Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
+Additionally, miniscule components of these products are able to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.